The "Fack" - Frequently Asked Questions

 Additional Questions (with Short Answers)

-How will the EuroStack Initiative ensure that the ESDP doesn't become a static catalog but remains a dynamic resource that accurately reflects the rapidly evolving Open Source landscape?
+How will you ensure that the ESDP doesn't become a static catalog but remains a dynamic resource that accurately reflects the rapidly evolving Open Source landscape?

 A: The ESDP will be maintained through a combination of automated updates, community contributions, and active curation by a dedicated team, ensuring it remains current and reflects the latest developments in the European Open Source ecosystem.
 Regular reviews and updates to the inclusion criteria will also be conducted.

-How will the EuroStack Initiative address potential conflicts or competition between different European Open Source projects that aim to solve similar problems?
+How will the EuroStack Directory Project address potential conflicts or competition between different European Open Source projects that aim to solve similar problems?

 A: We will encourage collaboration and interoperability between projects, promoting a "coopetition" model where projects can both compete and cooperate.
 The ESDP provides transparent information about different solutions, allowing users to choose the best option for their needs.
-The initiative will eventually promote the creation of a specific label attesting that a given solution follows the principles of the Eurostack Initiative.
+We will eventually promote the creation of a specific label attesting that a given solution follows the principles of the EuroStack Initiative.

 Criteria will likely include factors such as the location of the project's governing body and development team, the origin of funding, etc. The focus will be on projects that are significantly driven by or substantially contribute to the European Open Source ecosystem.
 These criteria will be made public and reviewed periodically.